 - <order_condition>=

-- o byDate desclasc
+- byDate desclasc

 - byCreationDate

-- o byPublishDate
+- byPublishDate

-- byNumber desc|asc
+- byNumber desclasc

-- o byName desclasc
+- byName desclase

 Order conditions are self-explanatory; byDate is an alias of byCreationDate.
 The default order of articles in the list (if no order condition was set) is: first they are ordered by the publication identifier ascending, then by the issue number descending, then by the section number ascending, and by the article order in the section ascending.